 Remove the fish from it's container or wrapper and rinse it well under cold water.

-Lay it on the cutting board for seasoning.
+Lay it on the cutting board skin side down.

 Brush olive oil all over the top and sides of the fish.